 Consequently, certain jurisdictions have enacted laws or articulated rules respecting conditions and, in some instances, the prohibition, of data transfer outside of the domestic jurisdiction.
-Probably the most well-known and earliest example of such a restriction is found in the data transfer rule under the European Union’s Data Protection Directive, which stipulates that for any personal information transferred outside of an EU country, the recipient jurisdiction must have in place privacy protection legislation equivalent to that existing under the Directive.
+Probably the most well-known and earliest example of such a restriction is found in the data transfer rule under the European Union’s General Data Protection Regulation (GDPR), which stipulates that for any personal information transferred outside of an EU country, the recipient jurisdiction must have in place privacy protection legislation equivalent to that existing under the Regulation.
 The rule was a major factor in Canada’s early adoption of PIPEDA (federal Personal Information Protection and Electronic Documents Act).
-While the United States has to date not adopted any general privacy law equivalent to the EU Directive, the EU-U.S. “Safe Harbor” regime enables organizations to transfer data to the U.S. on the basis of contractual protections equivalent to the rules under the Directive.
+While the United States has to date not adopted any general privacy law equivalent to the GDPR, the recently negotiated Trans-Atlantic Data Privacy Framework, replacing the previously operative EU-U.S. “Safe Harbor” and “Privacy Shield” regimes seeks to enable organizations to transfer data to the U.S. on the basis of protections equivalent to the rules under the Regulation.

-In Canada, the Quebec Private Sector Privacy act (link) contains a stipulation similar to the EU rule.
-No other Canadian privacy legislation contain such a rule.
+In Canada, the Quebec Private Sector Privacy Act contains a stipulation similar to the EU rule.
+No other Canadian privacy legislation contains such a rule.
 However in limited instances statutory rules either prohibit transfer of personal information without consent outside of Canada, or require notice of such transfer to affected individuals.
 In a large part, the initiative for these rules were the U.S. Patriot Act provisions, adopted following the September 2001 terrorist attacks, that permitted court-ordered law enforcement/national security access to private information without notice.
-However their relevance has taken on greater significance more recently in light of the disclosure regarding interception of private e-mail communications by the U.S. National Security Agency.
+However their relevance took on greater significance in light of the disclosure regarding interception of private e-mail communications by the U.S. National Security Agency.

-In British Columbia and Nova Scotia, the public sector access and privacy laws (link) prohibit government institutions and Crown agents, as well as their service providers, from transferring personal information outside of Canada except under very limited conditions.
-Consent of the affected individuals is one of the permitted conditions.
+In British Columbia and Nova Scotia, the public sector access and privacy laws stipulate conditions for government institutions and Crown agents, as well as their service providers, with respect to transferring personal information outside of Canada.

 The Alberta Personal Information Protection Act (PIPA) currently is the only private sector privacy regime of general application that contains any statutory requirements for transfer of personal information outside of Canada.
 Under PIPA, an organization that intends to transfer personal information outside of Canada for processing (i.e. outsourcing) must previously have provided notice to individuals of its policy and procedures addressing such transfer as well as contact information of its representative who can respond to questions regarding such activities.
 Although not expressly stated, the PIPA provision should be read to require as well notice to such individuals that the organization may make such transfers.
 To be noted, the PIPA provision applies to cross border outsourcing arrangements but not to simple disclosures of personal information outside of Canada.